-sing a shared-model Academic Advising will rovide students with clear and contemporary formation on any given program of study while roviding them with specific discipline support realize their academic goals.
-Professional dvisors ensure that students understand the equirements of any given program of study, hile faculty advisors provide students with uidance regarding discipline specific activities include post baccalaureate opportunities, search, and scholarly opportunities.
+Academic Advising will provide students with clear and contemporary information on any given program of study while providing them with specific discipline support to realize their academic goals.
+Advisors ensure that students understand the requirements of any given program of study, and provide students with guidance regarding discipline specific activities to include post baccalaureate opportunities, research, and scholarly opportunities.

-CADEMIC SUPPORT
+ACADEMIC SUPPORT

-vialitative and Communications Support helps udents maximize their educational pportunities and realize their academic otential.
-It also helps faculty explore different of teaching and implementing ethods edagogical innovations.
-This is accomplished rough workshops, specific preparation for external examinations, one-on-one peer tutoring, and consultations.
+Oualitative and Communications Support helps educational students maximize their opportunities and realize their academic potential.
+It also helps faculty explore different teaching and implementing methods of pedagogical innovations.
+This is accomplished through workshops, specific preparation for external examinations, one-on-one peer tutoring, and consultations.